pluarant/pluarant.github.io/documentation/api/real-time-api/profiles.md

 It takes no parameters.

 ### getRecentProfiles
 Returns all the recent profiles.
-Recent profile is the one to whom a message was send or received recently.
+Recent profile is the one to whom a message was sent or received recently.
 It takes no parameters.

 ### getUserProfilePicturePath